A Globetrotters favourite and a true hidden gem for families – everything you need to know for planning a family visit

 If you are looking to see the phenomena of the Staircase to the Moon, this only happens over 2-3 days of the month during March to October (more on this below!).

 Booking during peak times will naturally cost you more.
-If you do come during the off-season you may be risking the weather but get some exceptionally good rates!
+If you do come during the off-season, you may risk the weather but get some exceptionally good rates!

 Note that Western Australia winter school holidays generally fall in early July.
 This is the peak tourist season and maybe worth avoiding for overseas visitors.
 Aussie visitors should book early to secure accommodation and car hire at this time – you can find a full listing of WA school holidays here.

 Things to do in Broome with kids

 Honestly, this list could go on forever!
 If simply enjoying the weather, the beaches and the most phenomenal sunsets aren’t enough, set out around town to see some amazing natural wonders and beauty that will genuinely keep the kids engaged.

 One criticism we had on our last visit was that prices seemed to have been inflated a lot, more so than other parts of Australia.
 Meals to petrol all cost a lot.
-Tourist shops, attractions are priced accordingly for a very touristy market.
+Tourist shops, and attractions are priced accordingly for a very touristy market.
 Some things are definitely worth the price – others only if you feel its a once in a lifetime experience.